Home

 While the company remained hush-hush about the phone in public, testing of the Fire Phone took place behind the scenes throughout 2012.
 By 2013, it became harder for Amazon to keep their smartphone a secret.
 Reports were leaking left and right over who Amazon might be working with: HTC, HP, AT&T. Amazon denied the rumors despite the many half-truths that were out there surrounding the phone.

 The following year, Amazon made it official: The Fire Phone was real, and it was available for pre-order the same day it was announced.
-Jeff Bezos made the announcement himself at a huge event at Seattle’s Fremont Theatre, offering a free year of Amazon Prime and a thousand Amazon coins with purchase of the phone.
-A month later, in July of 2014, the phone was officially up for sale.
+Jeff Bezos made the announcement himself at a huge event at Seattle’s Fremont Theatre, offering a free year of Amazon Prime and a thousand Amazon coins with the purchase of the phone.
+A month later, in July 2014, the phone was officially up for sale.

 Early Signs of Imminent Failure

 It didn’t take long for Jeff Bezos’s somewhat ridiculous ideas to frustrate developers.
 Bezos was asking for features that just weren’t possible at the time.
 He wanted payments to be contactless.
 Bezos pushed for interactions to be hands-free.
-He even requested for users to be able to navigate throughout the phone with gestures in mid-air.
+He even requested for users to be able to navigate through the phone with gestures in mid-air.

 Arguably most absurd was Bezos’s request for the device to respond to different pressures and grips applied to the physical body of the phone itself.
 If there was this much trouble during the phone’s development, what would it take for the phone to make it to market?